Eucalyptus crenulata

 Eucalyptus crenulata produces clusters of creamy-white fluffy flowers from late winter into spring.
 These soft blooms sit against the rounded, silver-grey foliage, adding a gentle seasonal highlight that enhances its naturally ornamental appearance.

-Is Eucalyptus crenulata an Australian Native?
-Yes
+Is Eucalyptus crenulata an Australian Native Tree?

 Eucalyptus crenulata is Native to Victoria, Australia – restricted to two small natural populations near Buxton and Yarra Junction, growing along swampy creeks and moist valleys.